steveklabnik/rustastic-smtp/README.md

 If you would like to get involved, feel free to create an issue so we can discuss publicly and iterate on ideas together.

+**This project is very much a work in progress.
+I'm planning on releasing a `v1 beta` at about the same time Rust reaches `v1` and stricly respect SemVer from there.
+Until then, I'll be making breaking changes from time to time.**

 # Example

 ```rust